 Once the vehicle is stopped, allow the engine to cool down for at least 10 minutes before checking the oil level using the dipstick.

 If the oil level is low, adding oil may resolve the issue.
-However, if the light remains on after adding oil, or if the level is already sufficient, it is best to call for roadside assistance.
+However, if the light remains on after topping up the oil, or if the level is already sufficient, it is best to call for roadside assistance.

-Should the problem be severe, the vehicle may need to a garage.
+Should the problem be severe, the vehicle may need to be inspected by a professional mechanic.

-What does the engine warning light look like?
+What does the engine oil warning light look like?

-This engine warning light typically appears as a red icon resembling an oil can with a single drip of fluid.
+The engine oil warning light typically appears as a red icon resembling an oil can with a single drip of fluid.

 The oil warning light illuminates when the oil temperature becomes too high or when the oil level or pressure drops too low.